Fall is a beautiful time in Nebraska. It’s the end of muggy summer days, and there are still a few months before snow descends.

 The last thing you need during a fall storm is mechanical trouble.
 Keep your car in good condition by regularly rotating tires and replacing them when necessary, as well as taking your car in for scheduled maintenance and tune-ups.
 Don’t ignore the check engine light or funny noises, as they tend to signal a problem that will get worse (and more expensive) without a repair.

-Visit a trusty automotive service technician, such as the experts at Jensen Tire & Auto, who can keep your vehicle in top shape so it can help you get safely to your destination in any fall storm.
+Visit a trusty automotive service mechanic, such as the experts at Jensen Tire & Auto, who can keep your vehicle in top shape so it can help you get safely to your destination in any fall storm.
 Their professionally trained associates and certified technicians offer the best tires, superior auto repair, and competitive prices at 21 convenient locations.